^^ Back to top

-The assisted conception unit
+At the assisted conception unit

 How is it performed?

-Step one: suppressing the natural monthly cycle
+Step one: suppressing the natural menstrual cycle

-You are given a drug that will suppress your natural menstrual cycle.
-This is given either as a daily injection (which you'll be taught to give yourself) or as a nasal spray.
+This medication is given either as a daily injection (which you'll be taught to give yourself) or as a nasal spray.
 You continue this for about two weeks.

 Step two: boosting the egg supply

 FSH increases the number of eggs your ovaries produce.
-This means that more eggs can be collected and fertilised.
+This means more eggs can be collected and fertilised.
 With more fertilised eggs, the clinic has a greater choice of embryos to use in your treatment.

-Step three: checking on progress
+Step three: checking progress

-The clinic will keep an eye on you throughout the drug treatment.
+The clinic will keep an eye on you throughout the treatment.
 You will have vaginal ultrasound scans to monitor your ovaries and, in some cases, blood tests.
-About 34-36 hours before your eggs are due to be collected, you'll have a final hormone injection that helps your eggs to mature.
+About 34-38 hours before your eggs are due to be collected, you'll have a final hormone injection that helps your eggs to mature.

 Step four: collecting the eggs